 In addition, national- and county-level results are available here (and also in CSV format) for the following Storting elections:

-The Ministry of Local Government and Regional Development's Election Portal has detailed 2017 election results here in Norwegian and English, as well as full 2009 and 2013 election results; all other election statistics presented in this space come from reports issued by Statistics Norway.
+The Norwegian Directorate of Elections has live 2021 election results here in Norwegian and English, as well as full 2009, 2013 and 2017 election results; all other election statistics presented in this space come from reports issued by Statistics Norway.

 The Parliament of the Kingdom of Norway, the Storting, is composed of 169 members directly elected by universal adult suffrage for a fixed term of four years.
 Although elected as an unicameral legislature, until 2009 the Storting subsequently nominated from among its members one-quarter to constitute the Lagting, with the remaining three-quarters forming the Odelsting.